awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Migrating.RDSPostgreSQL.Replica.md

 We recommend using this functionality to migrate from an Amazon RDS PostgreSQL DB instance to an Aurora PostgreSQL DB cluster by creating an Aurora Read Replica of your source PostgreSQL DB instance\.
 When the replica lag between the PostgreSQL DB instance and the Aurora Read Replica is 0, you can promote the Aurora Read Replica to be a standalone Aurora PostgreSQL DB cluster which can accept write loads\.
 Be prepared for migration to take a while, roughly several hours per tebibyte \(TiB\) of data\.
 While the migration is in progress, your Amazon RDS PostgreSQL instance will accumulate Write Ahead Log Segments \(WAL\)\.
 You should make sure your Amazon RDS instance has sufficient storage capacity for these segments\.

-For a list of regions where Aurora is available, see [Availability for Amazon Aurora PostgreSQL](Concepts.RegionsAndAvailabilityZones.md#Aurora.AuroraPostgreSQL.Availability)\.
+For a list of regions where Aurora is available, see [Amazon Aurora](https://docs.aws.amazon.com/general/latest/gr/rande.html#aurora) in the *AWS General Reference*\.

 When you create an Aurora Read Replica of a PostgreSQL DB instance, Amazon RDS creates a DB snapshot of your source PostgreSQL DB instance \(private to Amazon RDS, and incurring no charges\)\.
 Amazon RDS then migrates the data from the DB snapshot to the Aurora Read Replica\.
 After the data from the DB snapshot has been migrated to the new Aurora PostgreSQL DB cluster, Amazon RDS starts replication between your PostgreSQL DB instance and the Aurora PostgreSQL DB cluster\.